qasim-ali14/REACTPRACTICE/README.md

 mostly react changes value for one or more places and propagate value in user interface. for that we used hook. it changes states in multiple places in UI.
+/we have to make changes in four places here in jsx so react matches those changes with
+    //main dom and apply these  all changes into them.
 //virtual dom:
 In index js file we used to creare a root this root create a virtually dom like tree like main dom of the browser. then when we used to or want to make changes in states it will match will original dom and